sbettid/bot_interpreter/README.md

 The application remembers every question and answer it has asked previously as a pair, in order to avoid asking multiple times the same question, if it appears more than once in the tree.
 In that case, the chatbot will use the previous stored value as answer.

-When a leaf node is reached, the application will send the user the final conclusion/value and then will terminate, dumping on the console window all question/answer pairs used in the conversation.
+When a leaf node is reached, the application will send the user the final conclusion/value and will then terminate, dumping on the console window all question/answer pairs used in the conversation.

 ## Installation

 Given its nature, Node.js is required.
-Moreover, the botbuilder and restify packages are required to create the local server and bot connection.
+Moreover, the botbuilder, commander and restify packages are required to create the local server, the bot connection and to manage arguments.
 All dependencies have already been specified in the package.json file, therefore you can follow this process to correctly install the application using just a simple command:

     1. Clone this repository or download the code as a compressed archive (and decompress it).
     2. Open a terminal or command prompt and, in the root folder of the project execute the dependency installation